Astrobotical/StreamMeFront-End/README.md

 # StreamMeFront-End
-A personal streaming web application ment to put a paywall between the viewers and each stream.
+A personal streaming web application meant  to put a paywall between the viewers and each stream.